Kevin Harvick ends 65-race drought with 6th win at Michigan | Times Leader

 Busch had another frustrating day, getting knocked out of the race on lap 25 due to the multi-car crash following a restart that also ended Cindric’s day.

-“I can’t buy a break right now,” said Busch, who was the favorite to win the race, per .
+“I can’t buy a break right now,” said Busch, who was the favorite to win the race, per FanDuel Sportsbook.

 Busch has failed to finish in the top 10 in eight straight races, the longest streak of the two-time champion’s career, and he does not have a contract for next year.
-Three days before racing at Michigan, he and his wife and their two young children in Minnesota after shots were fired.
+Three days before racing at Michigan, he and his wife and their two young children escaped the Mall of America in Minnesota after shots were fired.

 ODDS AND ENDS